deadc0de6/dotdrop/README.md

 {{@@ env['MY_VAR'] @@}}
 ```

-This allows for storing host-specific properties and/or secrets in environment.
+This allows for storing host-specific properties and/or secrets in environment variables.

 You can have an `.env` file in the directory where your `config.yaml` lies: